 no one else was that bothered about them at the time.

 By the Yalta Conference in February 1945, it was obvious to more or less everyone bar Hitler that Germany was going to lose the war.
 Stalin wanted a Soviet sphere of influence in Central and Eastern Europe, a "buffer zone" so to speak.
 No army since the Mongol Hordes had ever conquered the whole

-of Russia; they typically caused extensive death and destruction, which Stalin wanted to avoid
+of Russia; but they typically caused extensive death and destruction in the attempt, which Stalin wanted to avoid

 With Germany's defeat, the next conference was held in Potsdam, near Berlin.
 Here the borders were finalised.
 The conference is most notable for a discussion between Truman and Stalin.
 Truman told Stalin that the US had a powerful new weapon

 it would use as part of Operation Downfall